-- 4.16 We also should be able to explain how an approach will lead to desired outcomes.
-A 'theory of change' may be a useful tool for this.
-14 We may or may not publish this work separately, but in any case the consultation and statement documents will make clear how we expect our intervention to achieve our objectives. - 4.17 Where we consider it useful, we may explore possibilities and conduct more in-depth analysis of a particular approach simultaneously.
-These two elements work in tandem to help us decide on the best approach to meet our objectives.
-We may also return to this element if the situation changes or new information emerges. - 4.18 Our thinking about possible approaches will usually result in one or more approaches being clearly preferred.
+- help us decide on the best approach to meet our objectives.
+We may also return to this element if the situation changes or new information emerges. - 4.22 Our thinking about possible approaches will usually result in one or more approaches being clearly preferred.
 The approach we propose to take will usually require further analysis, to be presented in our consultation and statement.
 We will not assess obviously unviable options and will devote resources to the impact assessment that are proportionate to the expected impact of the decision.